yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 For properly adjusting the analog part an oscilloscope connected to output (BNC socket) is recommended/needed.
 Trimmer R11 sets the maximum amplitude and trimmer R2 adjusts the offset for getting a symmetrical signal.

 First set the output signal to Sinus, 1.000kHz and 6.00Vpp using the knobs.
-Then adjust the analog output signal as shown below.
+Then adjust the analog output signal with the two trimmers as shown below.
 If your osci can display Cmean, have an eye on it.
 Try to get it to +/-0V as close as possible for a nice symmetrical output signal without offset.

 <p align="center"><img src="https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/AdjustingOutputLevel.jpg" height="400"/></p>